 Cervicogenic headaches can often begin in the back of the head and upper neck as a band-like tightness or pressure.
 There can be different patterns of pain, such as a ‘headband’ like pattern of pain or pressure, or a sharp throbbing pain behind the eyes.
 The pain can be one or both sides, range from mild to severe in intensity and can commonly be mistaken for migraine without aura.
 They can in some cases cause dizziness and nausea.
 Cervicogenic headaches can be aggravated by certain posture or positions such as sitting a computer for long periods of time.
 Neck stiffness and upper back stiffness can also be a precipitating factor in developing headaches.
 Cervicogenic headaches typically respond extremely well to physiotherapy.
 Your physiotherapist will also provide postural and ergonomic advice if this is outlined to be a contributing factor.
 Discussion of correct pillow and workstation setup may also be provided as well as other preventative measures.

 An acceleration / deceleration injury of the neck typically occurring as a result of a motor vehicle accident whereby the head is forcefully thrown forwards, then backwards.
 Whiplash can also occur in other incidents where a similar mechanism of injury is present, such as a fall or being tackled in a football game.
 This can lead to increased neck pain and stiffness.
 Whiplash can be a serious injury, and if left untreated become a chronic and debilitating injury.
-Early advice and intervention is recommended.
+Early advice and intervention are recommended.

 If you are experiencing nerve pain, muscle spasm, muscle aches, stiffness, reduced range of motion or headaches, receiving neck pain physiotherapy from a Brickyard Physiotherapy therapist is a safe and effective way to manage your symptoms and help prevent any recurrence.